mikeal/centerless/README.md

-and data addresses for IPFS files, Bittorrent, dat, git, and every other system built from a merkle structure that includes meta information and/or represents the file as a byte array.
+and data addresses for IPFS files, Bittorrent, dat, git, and every other system built from a merkle structure that includes meta information and/or represents the file as a byte array, all resulting in different addresses.

-This difference in addresses has meant a lack of compatibility between systems and lead all of these sytems to pursure their own transport layers with minimal support for existing transports like HTTP.
+This difference in addresses has meant a lack of compatibility between systems and lead all of these sytems to pursue their own transport layers with minimal support for existing transports like HTTP.